 Please note: There are a lot of resources here about the logistics of bikepacking and lots of photographs and videos, but all the generic journal entries have been deleted and turned into a book.
-I spent a lot of time to craft a book so that you, the reader, can feel like you are actually riding the bike and reliving the journey.
+I spent a lot of time crafting a book so that you, the reader, can feel like you are actually riding the bike and reliving the journey.
 That process took me years.
 It included culture shock, a lot of introspection, some travel around my own country to get to know it again, lots and lots of writing and feedback and edits, a year to produce the book (finding a publisher, design, more edits, et cetera), plus another year to write and record the new anniversary edition.

 Falling Uphill: One man’s quest for happiness around the world on a bicycle.

 New Anniversary Edition.
 Re-live and re-imagine bicycling around the world in quest of happiness.
-I’ve traveled the world by bicycle to discover the “secrets” of life, and I’ve spent many more years to digest my trip, exemplify the lessons learned and create a book that I believe is both entertaining and enlightening: I almost die, fall in love, find “God” and discover the meaning of life — what more from a story could you ask for?
+I’ve traveled the world by bicycle to discover the “secrets” of life, and I’ve spent many more years to digest my trip, exemplify the lessons learned, and create a book that I believe is both entertaining and enlightening: I almost die, fall in love, find “God” and discover the meaning of life — what more from a story could you ask for?

 The YA edition of Falling Uphill is here for the young adventurers and the young at heart.
 Hundreds of photos and frequently asked questions.
-Plus advice how to make your dream a reality right now!
+Plus advice on how to make your dream a reality right now!

 Now the best-selling independent book has been re-imagined and illustrated by Poplar Creek Elementary School.
 Also in Spanish.
 Illustrated by the schools of Argentina.
 Cayendo Hacia Arriba: El Secreto de la vida.